 As with Nottingham this is just two days, I was given a free entry and I can take a first round bye.
 So I'll manage to keep my costs down to one night in a hotel and petrol for getting there, this stuff is important.
 You can find details here.

-July 31st - 10th August 2025: British Championships
+July 31 - August 10 2025: British Championships

 As mentioned above I've entered without an invite.
 I've also gone for the Championship itself rather than one of the old folks sections.
 Obviously this will be full of underrated juniors, I'll just have to play better against them this time!
 You can find details here.

-August 2025: Maia Chess Festival (?)
+August 21 - 30 2025: Maia Chess Festival (?)

 I've played in the last couple of events and I'm hopeful that I'll be asked back.
-There are no details as yet, but I'll definitely play if I get invited.
+The dates are now out.

 Twitch Channel

-My new Twitch channel will in theory have new shows every Monday ('Chess Questions Answered), the Webinar on training tournaments and games is up on Fridays and another weekly coming soon.
+My new Twitch channel will have new shows every Monday ('Chess Questions Answered), the Webinar on training tournaments and games is up on Fridays.
 Please follow it if you'd like to get updates etc, all the shows will be available to Premium members in the Tiger Chess members area, even when they are no longer available on Twitch.

 Have a good weekend.